Skip to main content

 • Sprinkling new products into a best-selling sort order without clustering them at the top.

-Additive mode was rewritten on 2026-05-02.
+Lift matches into view (additive) was rewritten on 2026-05-02.
 It now interprets the percentile target in value space (a percentile of the base metric) instead of row positions, and boost strength now controls how much of the gap to the target is closed.
-Existing additive sort orders continue to work, but you may want to retune them — open each one in the editor, preview the result, and adjust Boost Strength and Percentile Target if the new ordering doesn’t match your intent.
+Existing sort orders using this mode continue to work, but you may want to retune them — open each one in the editor, preview the result, and adjust Boost Strength and Percentile Target if the new ordering doesn’t match your intent.

 Soft boost vs. priority rules